 The Authority’s Development Management service has continued to operate as far as practicable during the Coronavirus restrictions.

-Development Management staff can be contacted by phone and email.
-Development Management Committee meetings will be held virtually and can be viewed via a live video stream with details of how to watch on the website.
+Development Management Committee meetings will be held virtually and can be viewed via a live video stream with details of how to watch on via the Committee Papers page.

 Contact Pembrokeshire Coast National Park Authority Staff